gcziprusz/NeuralNest/dict.md

   - ReLU, or Rectified Linear Unit, is an activation function commonly used in artificial neural networks, particularly in deep learning models.
 It is defined as f(x)=max(0,x), which means that the output is zero for negative input values and equal to the input value for positive input values.
 ReLU activation function is preferred over other activation functions like sigmoid and tanh due to its simplicity, computational efficiency, and ability to alleviate the vanishing gradient problem during training.

 # S
+- Standard deviation
+    - A measure of the dispersion or spread of a set of data points around the mean.
+- Scalar
+    - A single quantity representing magnitude only, devoid of direction.
+- Vector
+    - An object with both magnitude and direction, often represented by an arrow.
 - stocastic effect
     - TBD
 - stratego